 After receiving an EBCS Request ANQP-element from an unassociated EBCS STA, an EBCS AP shall

 respond with EBCS Response ANQP-element and EBCS ANQP-element indicating the acceptance or rejection of the request to start transmitting each EBCS traffic stream indicated in the EBCS Request ANQP-element.
 If the EBCS AP accepts a request for an EBCS traffic stream, it may include a Time To Termination subfield in the EBCS ANQP-element to indicate the time to termination for the EBCS traffic stream.

+An unassociated EBCS STA that received an EBCS Termination Notice frame may negotiate for the extension of an EBCS traffic stream using an EBCS Content Request ANQP-element if the EBCS traffic stream indicated in one of the EBCS Termination Info subfields terminates earlier than desired and the Negotiation Method indicated in the same EBCS Termination Info subfield is set to 2.
+The EBCS STA may negotiate the extension of the EBCS traffic stream by transmitting an EBCS Content Request ANQP-element to the EBCS AP from which the EBCS Termination Notice frame is received by including a desired value in the Requested Time To Termination subfield in the EBCS Content Request Info subfield whose Content ID subfield corresponds to the EBCS traffic stream.

 NOTE—The EBCS AP has the authority to determine the time to termination of the EBCS traffic stream.
 ANQP-elements